a-rouxel/simca/README.md

 This Python/Qt application allows users to generate realistic CASSI-like compressed measurements.

-Check the Documentation here for install and usage.
+Check the Documentation here for installation and usage.